joelim01/angular-messages/README.md

 git clone https://github.com/joelim01/angular-messages
 cd angular-messages
 bundle install
-rails db:create
-rails db:migrate
-rails db:seed
-bower install
+install postgres and create a new db user named angular-messages install elasticsearch rails db:create rails db:migrate bower install

 Then, run rails s to start up a local server and view the app at localhost:3000 in your browser.

 Contributor's Guide

 Third party contributions are always welcome!
-To flag an issue, file a ticket on rails-angular-final-project, and provide a detailed explanation of the issue(s).
+To flag an issue, file a ticket on angular-messages, and provide a detailed explanation of the issue(s).
 Your feedback is very much appreciated.

 License